SUSSBIA/fabric-onboarding-experience/00-start-here/README.md

 * Who owns the asset after it is created
 * Who monitors refresh, connections, and operational issues

-This repo helps learners build those foundations before moving into hands-on work.
+This guide helps learners build those foundations before moving into hands-on work.

 ## Why onboarding is layered